 - 1 1/2 cups dried split green peas, picked through and rinsed

-- Add potatoes, broth, water, and dried split peas.
+Add the potatoes, broth, water, and dried split peas.

-- Bring to a boil, then reduce heat to low, cover and simmer for 45 minutes.
+Bring the mixture to a boil, then reduce the heat to low.
+Cover and simmer for 45 minutes.

-- Allow soup to cool a little, then transfer to a blender and blend until smooth.
+Season to taste.
+Allow the soup to cool a little before transferring to a blender and blend until smooth.
 Alternatively, use an immersion blender.

 Steam expands quickly in a blender and can cause ingredients to splatter everywhere or cause burns.
 To prevent this, fill the blender only one-third of the way up, vent the top, and cover with a folded kitchen towel while blending.